askvortsov1/flarum-automod/README.md

 ![Criterion Edit](https://i.imgur.com/DIgcj48.png)
 ![Edit User](https://i.imgur.com/8kZZQmT.png)

-## Metrics vs Requirements

-It's clear to see that any metric could be represented as a Requirement.

-- A requirement must be specific.
-"More than 50 received likes" could be a requirement.
-However, metrics can allow for any range of values.
-- Metrics can be stored and used for other purposes.
-For example, a planned feature is combining all metrics to provide a "reputation" score.

-## Settings

-Requirements and actions can require settings in the admin dashboard.
-For example:

-- The "add to group" action takes the group ID as a setting
-- The "suspend" action takes the number of days and whether the suspension is indefinite as settings
-- The "email matches regex" requirement takes the regex as a setting

 ## Extensibility

 This extension is extremely flexible.
 It can be considered a framework for automoderation actions.